-Moreover, the bill amends the definition of "healthcare insurer" under the Healthcare Contracting Simplification Act to include vision-only plans, while removing their previous classification from another section for clarity.
-It sets an effective date for the new provisions, which will take effect upon the renewal of an enrollee's health benefit plan, the initiation of a new contract with a vision care provider, or by January 1, 2026.
-This ensures timely implementation of the new regulations in alignment with existing contractual obligations and enrollment periods.
+Moreover, the bill amends the definition of "healthcare insurer" under the Healthcare Contracting Simplification Act, introducing a vision-only plan as a new category while removing its previous exclusion.
+It clarifies that healthcare insurers include various entities such as insurance companies and health maintenance organizations.
+The bill also sets an effective date for its provisions, which will take effect upon the renewal of an enrollee's health benefit plan, the initiation of a new contract with a vision care provider, or by January 1, 2026, ensuring timely implementation of the new regulations.

 Act 142: 23-85-132, 23-85-122, 23-99-1002, 23-99-301, 17-90-301, 17-91-101, 17-95-401, 23-99-1003, 23-99-1202(5), 23-99-1202(7)